Law Offices | Robinson & Robinson, LLC

 What is the difference between a bulk variance and a use variance under New Jersey law?

 A bulk variance deals with the physical dimensions of your property, such as setbacks, lot coverage or building height.
-Meanwhile, a variance is required if you want to use the property for something not allowed in that zone.
+A use, variance on the other hand, is required if you want to use the property for something not allowed in that zone.

 How does the MLUL impact my property development timeline?